Navigating complex mental capacity decisions in social care

 When questions around mental capacity arise, the need for confidence, clarity, and compassion in decision-making is vital.

-A new suite of seven specialist guides have been produced by Research in Practice to support areas where assessing mental capacity can be particularly complex.
-Whether working with people who use alcohol and other drugs, have Prader-Willi syndrome, or are experiencing domestic abuse, self-neglect or mental health difficulties, these resources are designed to equip professionals with the tools, frameworks, and reflective prompts needed to make informed, legally sound, and person-centred decisions.
+A new suite of six specialist guides have been produced by Burden, Scott et. al to support areas where assessing mental capacity can be particularly complex.
+Whether working with people who use alcohol or drugs, have Prader-Willi syndrome, or are experiencing domestic abuse, self-neglect or mental health difficulties, these resources are designed to equip professionals with the tools, frameworks, and reflective prompts needed to make informed, legally sound, and person-centred decisions.

 Each guide builds on the Research in Practice Mental Capacity Act 2005 decision-making – care, support and treatment: Practice Tool.